 With its 360-degree adjustable hot shoe, you’ll be able to change the angle smoothly while shooting.
 This monitor also comes with a sun hood that can help keep the light, making it more applicable for different environments.

-The F100 monitor also works with steady cams, camcorder kits, and stabilizer rigs.
+The F100 monitor also works great when attached to steady cams, camcorder kits, and stabilizer rigs.

 It’s definitely a great external DSLR monitor to start with.
 Neewer said it best, “Pro Quality, Amateur Prices.”